-Citi Online and the customer service centre
+Citi Online and customer service centre

-We will provide you and additional cardholders with security codes to enable you to use the customer service centre and Citi Online.
-To set up a TPIN for access to the customer service centre, please call the customer service centre and follow the prompts.
+We will provide you and additional cardholders with security codes to enable you to use the customer service centre or Citi Online.
+To set up a TPIN for accessing telephone services via the customer service centre, please call the customer service centre and follow the prompts.
+Cardholders will also need to enter the identifier/card number and any other codes we require.